Skip to main content

 Peptides like Gonadorelin, a synthetic analog of GnRH, directly influence this axis.
 When administered, Gonadorelin mimics the natural pulsatile release of GnRH, thereby stimulating the pituitary to release LH and FSH.
 This endogenous stimulation is crucial for maintaining testicular function in men undergoing testosterone replacement therapy, preventing the suppression of natural testosterone production and preserving fertility.

-Long-term studies on GnRH analogs in various clinical contexts, while not always directly on fertility preservation in TRT, provide insights into their sustained effects on pituitary-gonadal function.
+Long-term studies on GnRH analogs in various clinical cons, while not always directly on fertility preservation in TRT, provide insights into their sustained effects on pituitary-gonadal function.
 The sustained pulsatile stimulation, rather than continuous exposure, is key to preventing desensitization of GnRH receptors on pituitary gonadotrophs.

 Targeted peptides can precisely modulate complex neuroendocrine axes, influencing long-term physiological balance.